kejingjing/CarND-Vehicle-Detection/README.md

 ![heat1](output_images/heat1.png)
 ![heat2](output_images/heat2.png)

 Finally, using a threshold on the heatmaps to remove false positives, we draw bounding box across the car.
+I experimented with various threshold levels (from 1 to 10), and found that smaller number (1-5) seemed to work best.
+However, there might still be some (very few) false positives.

 ![detect1](output_images/detect1.png)
 ![detect2](output_images/detect2.png)